 A cultural anthropologist with research interests in electronic dance music cultures, the Burning Man movement, the anthropology of religion, alternative religious movements, entheogens.

-Senior Researcher on the Swiss National Science Foundation project "Burning Progeny: The European Efflorescence of Burning Man", headed by François Gauthier in the Dept of Social Science, University of Fribourg.
+Senior Researcher on the Swiss National Science Foundation project "Burning Progeny: The European Efflorescence of Burning Man", Dept of Social Science, University of Fribourg, Switzerland.

 Founding Executive Editor of Dancecult: Journal of Electronic Dance Music Culture.

 From 2000 to 2012, I conducted mixed methods research on global psyculture, critically addressing the integral roles of technology and spirituality within the transnational psytrance movement.
 The project was supported by the the Centre for Critical and Cultural Studies at the University of Queensland (2003-2006), School for Adanced Research in the Human Experence (SAR/SSRC Fellowship) Santa Fe, New Mexico (2006-07), and Interactive Media and Performance at the University of Regina (2008-09), and led to numerous publications including the book Global Tribe: Technology, Spirituality and Psytrance.